Promising Phase 3 Data on DMD Hopeful Givinostat

 ‘Robust Evidence’

-Treatment with givinostat was associated with a slower decline in performing the four-stair climb compared with the placebo group (difference vs placebo of 1.78 sec; = .037).
+Treatment with givinostat was associated with a slower decline in performing the four-stair climb compared with the placebo group (difference vs placebo of 1.78 sec; P = .037).

 Treatment with givinostat also resulted in a 40% lower decline on the North Star Ambulatory Assessment (NSAA), a 17-item rating scale that measures motor function, compared with placebo.